Player Authentication

 playerId + "\n" + timestamp + "\n" + nonceand returnsplayerId,timestamp,nonce, andsignatureto the client. timestampis Unix epoch seconds encoded as a string.noncemust be a random URL-safe string, not a time-based value.
 The server currently requires[A-Za-z0-9_-]{16,128}.- Client calls

-POST /v1/client/auth/signed/exchangewith that payload.
+POST /v1/client/auth/your-backend/exchangewith that payload.
 TurnKit verifies signature, replay protection, and freshness before issuing a player JWT. - Use that player JWT in

-OPEN is the only mode that still sends X-Player-Id directly on client requests.
+NO_AUTH is the only policy that still sends X-Player-Id directly on client requests.